 WorldHealth.Net is owned by the American Academy of Anti-Aging, Preventative, and Regenerative Medicine.
 Revenue is derived through advertising.

 Analysis / Bias

-In review, WorldHealth.Net claims to cover news about anti-aging, health, and medicine, however, most articles are focused on alternative health and promote pseudoscience.
-For example, WorldHeath.Net has been publishing frequent articles that detail questionable alternative ways to prevent or cure Covid-19, such as the use of herbs.
-They have also made false claims such as this: “Researchers investigated viral interference due to receiving the flu shot; in other words, does the flu vaccine make a recipient more susceptible to other non-influenza respiratory viral infections?
-The study’s conclusions state “Vaccine derived virus interference was significantly associated with coronavirus and human metapneumovirus.”
+In review, WorldHealth.Net claims to cover news about anti-aging, health, and medicine; however, most articles focus on alternative health and promote pseudoscience.
+For example, WorldHeath.Net has been publishing articles that detail questionable alternative ways to prevent or cure Covid-19, such as using herbs.
+They have also made false claims: “Researchers investigated viral interference due to receiving the flu shot; in other words, does the flu vaccine make a recipient more susceptible to other non-influenza respiratory viral infections?
+The study states, “Vaccine-derived virus interference was significantly associated with coronavirus and human metapneumovirus.”
 Numerous credible fact-checkers have debunked this claim, here and here.

-Like other pseudoscience websites, they make outrageous claims regarding cures for cancer such as this Vitamin C linked to cancer cure.
+Like other pseudoscience websites, they make outrageous claims regarding cures for cancer, such as this Vitamin C linked to cancer cure.
 This story is not sourced.
 They also promote anti-vaccination propaganda such as this Why Use Vaccine for HPV When Green Tea Works?
-This is sourced to alternative medicine quack, Joseph Mercola.
-Finally, WordHealth.Net does not support the consensus of science regarding GMO safety such as this Is There A Link Between GMOs And WiFi Technology? and they frequently promote 5G conspiracy theories that have been debunked.
+This is sourced from alternative medicine quack Joseph Mercola.
+Finally, WordHealth.Net does not support the consensus of science regarding GMO safety, such as this Is There A Link Between GMOs And WiFi Technology? and frequently promotes 5G conspiracy theories that have been debunked.

-Overall, WorldHealth.Net is a Quackery level Pseudoscience website based on the promotion of dangerous alternative health information that is unproven and in many cases debunked.
-(D. Van Zandt 4/15/2020)
+Overall, WorldHealth.Net is a Quackery level Pseudoscience website based on promoting dangerous alternative health information that is unproven and debunked in many cases.
+(D. Van Zandt 4/15/2020) Updated (07/31/2022)